xiaohuajiao/binary_ninja_mcp/README.md

 # Binary Ninja MCP

-This repository contains two separate components:

-1. A Binary Ninja plugin that provides an MCP server with HTTP endpoints for binary analysis
-2. A MCP bridge that enables seamless integration between Binary Ninja and your MCP client (e.g., Claude Desktop)
+This repository contains a Binary Ninja plugin, MCP server, and bridge that enables seamless integration of Binary Ninja's capabilities with your favorite LLM client.

-## Components

-### Binary Ninja Plugin
-The plugin component provides an MCP server that exposes Binary Ninja's capabilities through HTTP endpoints.
-This can be used with any client that implements the MCP protocol.

-### MCP Bridge
-A separate bridge component that connects Claude Desktop or your favorite MCP client to the Binary Ninja MCP server.
-While Claude Desktop is the primary integration path, the MCP server can be used with other clients.

 ## Features

 - Seamless, real-time integration between Binary Ninja and MCP clients
 - Enhanced reverse engineering workflow with AI assistance
 - Primary support for Claude Desktop as the MCP client, but extensible for other integrations

+## Components

+This repository contains two separate components:

+1. A Binary Ninja plugin that provides an MCP server that exposes Binary Ninja's capabilities through HTTP endpoints.
+This can be used with any client that implements the MCP protocol.
+2. A separate MCP bridge component that connects your favorite MCP client to the Binary Ninja MCP server.
+While Claude Desktop is the primary integration path, the MCP server can be used with other clients.

 ## Examples